fhi-beta/xx_04/README.md

 21. Verify that your code is viewable in your GitHub repository on the internet (both in `Run_task1.R` and in `code_task1/*.R`)
 22. Verify that in your GitHub repository on the internet you have 356 Excel files and 356 graphs in `results_task1/municip/`
 23. Verify that in your GitHub repository on the internet you have graph(s) and/or table(s) in `results_task1/creative_assignment/`

-# TASK 1 AND 2 SUBMISSION

-Send GryMarysol.Groneng@fhi.no and RichardAubrey.White@fhi.no an email with the link to your repository
+24. Send GryMarysol.Groneng@fhi.no and RichardAubrey.White@fhi.no an email with the link to your repository